ibm-cloud-docs/speech-to-text/basic-request.md

 [The WebSocket interface](/docs/services/speech-to-text/websockets.html) offers an efficient implementation that provides low latency and high throughput over a full-duplex connection.
 All requests and responses are sent over the same WebSocket connection.
 Because of their many advantages, WebSockets are the preferred mechanism for speech recognition.

-To use the WebSocket interface, you first use the `/v1/recognize` method to establish a connection with the service, specifying parameters such as the language model and any custom models that are to be used for requests sent over the connection.
+To use the WebSocket interface, you first use the `/v1/recognize` method to establish a connection with the service.
+You specify parameters such as the language model and any custom models that are to be used for requests that are sent over the connection.
 You then register event listeners to handle responses from the service.
-To make a request, you send a JSON text message that includes the audio format and any additional parameters, pass the audio as a binary message (blob), and then send a second text message to signal the end of the audio.
+To make a request, you send a JSON text message that includes the audio format and any additional parameters.
+You pass the audio as a binary message (blob), and then send a text message to signal the end of the audio.

 The following example provides JavaScript code that establishes a connection and sends the text and binary messages for a recognition request.
 The example does not include the code to install the event handlers.